singularian/mdencode/README.md

 These are a brief list of collision management in mdzip and mdunzip.

-- Using File level Signatures to validate Block Level Signatures
+- Using File Level Signatures to validate Block Level Signatures
+- Using File Level Signatures to differentiate between Block Signature Collisions
 - Signature Switching.
 If one signature or signature group has a collsion switch to another signature
 - Use Block Groups as a bandaid around signature blocks
 - Use Block Signature Pairs with Modulus / Modular Floors